hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 {{< callout type=warning >}}

+Hyprland is not meant for beginners!
+It is expected that you read this wiki, understand Linux's workings and are able to search online and troubleshoot issues on your own.

+If you are a Linux beginner, consider reading this wiki in **its entirety** and all the other pages it refers to, otherwise you might have a really hard time getting a usable desktop.

+Online forums (e.g. Reddit) should be used as a last resort, as most information can be found in this wiki and it's guaranteed to be _up-to-date and accurate_, unlike most online "tips and tricks".

+Follow the [Master tutorial](../Master-Tutorial) **FROM START TO FINISH** unless you really know what you are doing!

+{{< /callout >}}

+{{< callout type=warning >}}

 Due to their proprietary nature, Nvidia GPUs have limited compatibility with Hyprland.
 If you want to try Hyprland on Nvidia regardless (many people have reported successes), follow the [Nvidia page](../../Nvidia) after installing